-- > the applicant: - " is at least the minimum required age for the issue of a licence - " has passed the applicable aeronautical knowledge examination - " has met the flight training requirements - " has the applicable aeronautical experience - has a current AELP assessment (applies to a PPL, CPL, ATPL or MPL applicant) - has a current Class 1 or 2 medical certificate, a Class 5 medical self-declaration (if applicable) or a medical exemption or in the case of an RPL they may also hold a recreational aviation medical practitioner's certificate.
+- > the applicant: - " is at least the minimum required age for the issue of a licence - " has passed the applicable aeronautical knowledge examination - " has met the flight training requirements - " has the applicable aeronautical experience - has a current AELP assessment (applies to a PPL, CPL or ATPL applicant) - has a current Class 1 or 2 medical certificate, a Class 5 medical self-declaration (if applicable) or a medical exemption or in the case of an RPL they may also hold a recreational aviation medical practitioner's certificate.
 See section 2.7 of this guide.

-Conducting a proficiency check (61.1305)
+Conducting a proficiency check